 How Many Tron (TRX) Coins are There in Circulation?

 Tron has a total supply of over 100 billion tokens.
-Right now (June 2021), there are 71.6 billion Tron coins in circulation.
+Right now, there are 101.84B Tron coins in circulation.

 15.75 billion Tron were allocated to private investors, and 40 billion was available for the initial coin offering (IPO).
 34 billion went to the Tron Foundation, and 10 billion went to a separate company owned by Justine Sun.